Availability As Early As The First Week Of December

 All chimney sweeping appointments include a level-1 inspection, performed in accordance with NFPA-211 standards, and cross-referenced against the current edition of IRC building code.
 Wood-burning applications cannot be used within 48 hours prior to an appointment to allow for adequate cool-off time.
 Chimney sweeping is performed on a per-flue basis, not per chimney, as one chimney may house multiple flues for multiple appliances.
 Seasonal restrictions apply.

 Performed from indoors.
 Roof access not required.
+Servicing for sealed gas inserts require a licensed plumber.

 Performed from both indoors and on your roof.
 Roof access is required, and is seasonally available.